Tsarevich (Fabergé egg)

 The Tsarevich egg, also known as the Czarevich egg, is a Fabergé egg, one of a series of jewelled eggs made under the supervision of Peter Carl Fabergé.
 It was created in 1912 for Empress Alexandra Fyodorovna as a tribute by Fabergé to her son the Tsarevich Alexei (Alexei).
 The egg is currently in the Virginia Museum of Fine Arts in Richmond, Virginia, US.

 Design

 The egg is about 5+3/4 in tall on its stand, with a diameter of 4 in.
 The outer shell is blue lapis lazuli, with architectural, Louis XV-style gold cagework in a design of leafy scrolls.
 The gold motifs cover each joint, making the egg look as if it was carved from a single block of lapis.
 The goldwork includes two Imperial double-headed eagles, as well as cupids, canopies, floral scrolls, flower baskets and garlands.
+Most of the decorative elements are based on designs by Jean Bérain.

 Two large diamonds, one at top and one at bottom, are encrusted into the egg's surface, showing the initials of Tsarina Alexandra Fyodorovna, the year 1912 and the Imperial crown.
 The location of the original stand is unknown, however it is thought to have not made it out of Russia when purchased by antiques dealer Armand Hammer.